vladdeSV/simple-enum/README.md

 ## Why?
 I come from C-like languages with proper enums.
 Why is there no such simple, built-in, proper, enum in PHP?

+The [SplEnum](https://www.php.net/manual/en/class.splenum.php) looks promising, but has some oddities with its implementation.
+As an added bonus, it might not work for [your setup](https://stackoverflow.com/a/57885080).

 Other third party alternatives (see [this](https://github.com/spatie/enum), [this](https://github.com/myclabs/php-enum), and [this](https://github.com/marc-mabe/php-enum) for instance) are overly complicated for my needs.
 This should probably solve it for most of my use cases.

 ## Example